Patri42/ESP32-POXIMETRY-LCD-WIFI/README.md

 Building upon the knowledge and experience gained from these projects, this current project aims to seamlessly integrate the capabilities of both into a comprehensive solution.

+### Component Optimization

+For this project, the selected components - ESP32, LCD, and the MAX30102 sensor - have been carefully chosen and optimized with respect to business-critical parameters:

+- **Price**: Each component was selected based on its cost-effectiveness, ensuring the project remains budget-friendly.

+- **Power Consumption**: Power efficiency was a primary concern.
+The ESP32, LCD, and MAX30102 have been configured to operate with minimal energy wastage.

+- **Performance**: While maintaining affordability and energy efficiency, the performance of the components was not compromised.
+The combination ensures accurate and efficient measurement and display of BPM and oximetry levels.

+In practical terms, this project does not utilize any development board as such, but focuses solely on the microcontroller and the essential components, offering a streamlined and purpose-specific design.

 ## Project Structure

 The project consists of several files structured as follows: